-However, thanks to the growing and emerging enterprise collaboration tools, working from home or any remote location can now be almost as productive and rewarding as working from the office.
 These remote work collaboration tools allow employees and companies to work together on professional projects and plans while not working under the same roof.
 They are meant to reduce the bottlenecks of communication gaps, feedback and approval processes, and more.
 They also help drastically in core aspects such as communication, planning, project, and task management, and file and data sharing.
-Here are our top picks for the best enterprise-level collaboration tools.

 Microsoft Teams is one of the most popular collaboration tools right now.
 Apart from being backed by Microsoft, the tool also offers very high levels of customization.
 Teams is also very tightly integrated with other Microsoft apps, making it easy for businesses and companies to manage their work while collaborating.
-Teams is celebrating its third anniversary, with Microsoft rolling out new features.
+As it gets ready to celebrate its fourth anniversary, Teams is rolling out new features, just as it did a year ago on its third anniversary.

 Microsoft Teams is a cloud-based business application suite that helps companies manage chats, file and data sharing, work schedules, employee working hours management, and more.
 Microsoft Teams can be used as a desktop app, web app, or a mobile app.